 Assign a User a Role

-1. On the Permissions page, click the Edit icon to the right of the user.
+1. On the Permissions page, click the Edit icon to the right of the user or group.

 4. Click Save.